PEtab-dev/PEtab/doc/tutorial.rst

 5. YAML file
 ++++++++++++

-To group the previously mentioned PEtab files, a YAML file can be used, defining which files constitute a PEtab problem.
-While being optional, this makes it easier to import a PEtab problem into tools, and allows reusing files for different PEtab problems.
+To group the previously mentioned PEtab files, a YAML file must be used, defining which files constitute a PEtab problem.
+This makes it easier to import a PEtab problem into tools, and allows reusing files for different PEtab problems.
 This file has the following format (``Boehm_JProteomeRes2014.yaml``):

 .. code-block:: yaml